V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20240416-previewer-upload-gltf-to-glb.md

-# Proposal: Implementing a 3D Previewer for GLTF with XMP Metadata
+# Proposed: Implementing a 3D Previewer for GLTF with XMP Metadata

 ## Context